7ze/7ze/README.md

 - 💼 &nbsp; UI/UX Designer and front-end web developer.
 - 🌱 &nbsp; Chess Enthusiast and admirer.
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I belive that a perfect cup of coffee can be the ultimate solution to any stress.

 <h3>🛠 Tech Stack</h3>